 The document that Grant and Contract Services (GCS) generates to formalize a third party relationship with another organization to perform work based upon the Prime Award made to WHOI is called a Subaward.
 The third party performing the effort under a subaward is called the Subrecipient.

-When the procurement requires performance from a sole entity because services or expertise are not available from other sources, the PI is required to provide sole source justification identifying the need for the service and why the selected subrecipient is the only source available for the needed services.
+When the procurement requires performance from a sole entity because services or expertise are not available from other sources, the PI is required to provide Justification for Single/Sole and Urgent Purchase Form (from the Procurement website) identifying the need for the service and why the selected subrecipient is the only source available for the needed services.
 Sole source selection is not justified simply by the fact that there has been an ongoing collaboration between the scientists.
 It must be further justified with reasons for the unavailability of the services or expertise from other sources.

 The subrecipient's proposal must be signed by a designated official who is authorized to commit the subrecipient's resources to the completion of the project.
 The subrecipient's proposal is incorporated in WHOI's budget as a direct cost.

 Preparing the Subaward

 GCS will prepare and issue the subaward when the following are received.

 - a fully executed purchase requisition.
 (Blank electronic version of purchase requisition may be found on the WHOI Procurement website.)

 - Subaward Checklist prepared by Department Administration

 - Subaward Budget Information Checklist prepared and signed by the PI

 The subaward is normally sent unsigned to the subrecipient for review.
 The subrecipient may want to negotiate changes or request clarification of the terms and conditions.
 GCS will negotiate and coordinate those requested changes with department personnel and the PI, where appropriate.